Dead Sea Scrolls: Excavations of Qumran and new cave discoveries (1951–1956, 2017, 2021)

 In November 1951, de Vaux and his team from the ASOR began a full excavation of Qumran.
 By February 1952, the Bedouins had discovered 30 fragments in what was to be designated Cave 2.
 The discovery of a second cave eventually yielded 300 fragments from 33 manuscripts, including fragments of Jubilees and the Wisdom of Sirach written in Hebrew.
 The following month, on 14 March 1952, the ASOR team discovered a third cave with fragments of Jubilees and the Copper Scroll.
 Between September and December 1952, the fragments and scrolls of Caves 4, 5, and 6 were discovered by the ASOR teams.

 With the monetary value of the scrolls rising as their historical significance was made more public, the Bedouins and the ASOR archaeologists accelerated their search for the scrolls separately in the same general area of Qumran, which was more than one kilometre in length.
 Between 1953 and 1956, de Vaux led four more archaeological expeditions in the area to uncover scrolls and artefacts.
 Cave 11 was discovered in 1956 and yielded the last fragments to be found in the vicinity of Qumran.

 Caves 4–10 are clustered in an area lying in relative proximity 160 yards from Khirbet Qumran, while caves 1, 2, 3 and 11 are located 1 mile (1–2 kilometres) north, with Cave 3 the most remote.
 In February 2017, Hebrew University archaeologists announced the discovery of a new 12th cave.
 There was one blank parchment found in a jar, but broken and empty scroll jars and pickaxes suggest that the cave was looted in the 1950s.

 In March 2021, Israeli archaeologists announced the discovery of dozens of fragments bearing biblical text, written in Greek, from the books of Zechariah and Nahum.
-This group of findings is believed to have been hidden in a cave between 132 and 136 CE during the Bar Kokhba revolt.
+This group of findings is believed to have been hidden in a cave between 132 and 136 CE during the Bar Kokhba Revolt.
 However, a 10,500-year-old basket made of woven reeds was also discovered in the Muraba'at caves in the Nahal Darga Reserve.
-Other discoveries included the remains of a child wrapped in cloth dated to around 6,000 years ago, and a cache of coins from the days of the Bar Kochba revolt.
+Other discoveries included the remains of a child wrapped in cloth dated to around 6,000 years ago, and a cache of coins from the days of the Bar Kokhba Revolt.
 In 2021, more scrolls were discovered by Israeli authorities in a different cave near the Dead Sea called the Cave of Horrors.

+Tefillin strips rediscovered (2014)

+Nine tiny Tefillin strips were rediscovered by the IAA in 2014, after they had been stored unopened for six decades following their excavation in 1952.